by Anthony Trinton, home expert and founder of the blog Equipment Area. Edited by Jeff Campbell

 Vinegar has a strong smell.
 To help neutralize the smell, you can add a few drops of essential oil to the solution.
 That way, the concrete floor will have a pleasant smell.
 Transfer the contents to a spray bottle for easier application.

-This 100% pure lavender essential oil is less than $10.00 on Amazon Prime and has over 9000 reviews and comes in an 4.5 stars, so you know this is a great product.
+This 100% pure lavender essential oil (click to see current price on Amazon) is less than $10.00 on Amazon Prime and has over 9000 reviews and almost 5 stars, so you know this is a great product.

 More importantly, it’s a great way to get those floors smelling great after cleaning stained concrete floors with vinegar